meaggy/memory-mini-game/README.md

-Basic memory game built with jQquery, html and css.
+Basic memory game built with jQuery, html and css.